Founding date: 1680

 1673: George Turney 132 acres granted by Sir James Russell.
 The 1777-78 map by John Luffman shows “Mill Hill” but not the owner.
 “1780 Lockhart Russell rated on 199 acres..”

 1676: Hon.
-Lieut.-Col. Randolph Russell granted 511 acres in Antigua by Col. Philip warner (his cousin).
+Lieut.-Col. Randolph Russell was granted 511 acres in Antigua by Col. Philip Warner (his cousin).
 1678 – Valentine Russell granted a patent for 511 acres in Falmouth.

 1680: Sir James Russell and Nicholas Raynsford granted a patent for 1050 acres and a further grant of 100 acres of flashings.

 1688: Sir James Russell Will to “my 3 daughters 1/2 my estate in Antigua and the other 1/2 to my wife, she to be the Ex’trix.”